 American Express Gold Card: Best for travel rewards on dining

 The American Express® Gold Card is a great pick for foodies who enjoy luxury travel.

 - Rewards rate: Earn 4X Membership Rewards Points at restaurants, including takeout and delivery in the U.S., plus 4X points for Uber Eats purchases and at U.S. supermarkets (on up to $25,000 in spending per calendar year, then 1X).
 Earn 3X Membership Rewards points on flights booked directly with airlines or on American Express Travel, plus 1X points everywhere else you use the card.

 - Welcome offer: Earn 60,000 Membership Rewards points after you spend $4,000 on eligible purchases with your new card within the first six months.

 The bottom line

-You can earn frequent flyer miles on the purchases you’re already making by signing up for a travel rewards card or an airline loyalty program.
-If you maximize your earnings by getting the right travel program for your spending habits and choose the best redemption options, your next trip could be closer than you think.
+You can earn airline miles on the purchases you’re already making by signing up for a travel rewards card or joining the loyalty program of the airline with which you fly the most.
+If you maximize your earnings by joining the right travel program for your spending habits and choose the most valuable redemption options, your next trip could be closer than you think.

 *The information about the United℠ Explorer Card has been collected independently by Bankrate.com.
 The card details have not been reviewed or approved by the card issuer.